hopsoft/knockout_app/README.md

 ).call(this);
 ```

+*All of bindings are supported.*

-Its not perfect, but is mucho better than before.
+Not perfect, but its mucho better than before.
-Knockout for the church of the less obtrusive.
+**It's Knockout for the church of the less obtrusive.**
 Like minded brothers & sisters can now rest at ease.

 Enjoy!